Thomas D. Elias: Let aging Feinstein serve out her term

-Since her election to the U.S. Senate in 1992, no politician has done more for California and its people than 88-year-old Diane Feinstein.
+Since her election to the U.S. Senate in 1992, no politician has done more for California and its people than 88-year-old Dianne Feinstein.

 Without Feinstein, there would be no national parks in the redwood country of Northern California or the parts of the Mojave Desert thick with Joshua trees.
 There would be far fewer federal gun controls.
 Much more untreated sewage would flow into the Pacific Ocean daily.